-Santorini is mentioned at the most popular travel guides in the world, as a unique summer experience.
-The volcanic island provides an unspoiled landscape created by the volcanic activity thousands of years ago.
-Today, Santorini is a unique attraction itself with astonishing rock formations and traditional whitewashed settlements built at the edge of the caldera.
-It is visited by thousands of tourists and Greeks in the summer.
+Travel guides around the world refer to Santorini as the ultimate summer destination.
+The island provides an unspoiled landscape created by volcanic activity thousands of years ago.
+Today, it constitutes a unique pole of attraction with astonishing rock formations and traditional whitewashed settlements built at the edge of the caldera.

-Due to the developed tourism in Santorini, visitors will find all the necessary information concerning their trip to the tourist office in Fira.
-There is also tourist police for any problems that might occur during your vacation in Santorini.
-Of course, people can get information through our Santorini travel guide, before going there.
+Due to the developed tourism in Santorini, guests can find all the necessary information regarding their trip at the tourist office in Fira.
+There is also a tourist police for any problems that might occur during your vacation.
+Of course, people can get information through our Santorini travel guide before visiting the island.

-Santorini is a Greek island, which belongs to the Cyclades group of islands.
-Strategically situated in the Aegean Sea, it is a very popular holiday destination.
-Also referred to as Thira, this is where one of the biggest volcanic eruptions in world history took place.
-A submerged caldera and a crater are what exist today from the volcano, which is still active by the way.
-The volcano, the caldera and the romantic sunsets attract thousands of tourists every summer to this beautiful Greek island.
+Santorini is a Greek island that belongs to the Cyclades complex.
+Strategically located in the Aegean Sea, it is a very popular holiday destination among both natives and foreigners.
+Also referred to as Thira, this is the place where one of the biggest volcanic eruptions in history occurred.
+A submerged caldera and a crater are what has remained from the volcano, which is still active.
+The volcano, the caldera, and the romantic sunsets appeal to thousands of people every summer.

-Archaeological excavations date the first human presence in Santorini island back in the Neolithic Period.
-History says that an ancient Minoan colony existed there after some excavations near Akrotiri, a famous archaeological site in Santorini island.
-In fact, Akrotiri was found almost intact covered in ashes, which shows that the town was destroyed by the volcanic eruption in about 1,500 B.C.
+Archaeological excavations date the first human presence on Santorini island back to the Neolithic Period.
+Excavations have unearthed the ancient site of Akrotiri, which used to be a Minoan colony.
+In fact, the settlement was found almost intact, covered in ashes.
+That indicates that the town was destroyed by the volcanic eruption in about 1600 BC.

-In fact, Akrotiri is frequently connected to the Lost Atlantis by scientists, a theory that has inspired artists, poets such as the Greek poet Seferis who wrote a poem called Santorini, musicians like Yanni and many directors who filmed movies there, such as the famous movie of Lara Croft.
-The special geology of Santorini has also attracted the attention of many scientists and various researches have been made on this issue, including the recent research by National Geographic.
+In addition, Akrotiri is frequently correlated with the Lost Atlantis.
+That theory has inspired numerous artists, including poets like Georgios Seferis who wrote a poem called Santorini, musicians like Yanni, and directors who filmed movie scenes there, such as the famous movie of Lara Croft.
+The unique geology of Santorini has also caught the attention of many scientists and research has been conducted on the topic, including the recent research by National Geographic.

-Fira, the capital of Santorini island, is perched on a clifftop and is a place where tourists flock in high numbers.
-Fira offers a panoramic view of the submerged volcano.
-The houses are painted in white with sunbathed verandas and blue-domed churches.
-It gets pretty busy in summer as this is the transportation hub of the island.
-Many conferences are also organized in Fira, particularly in the Nomikos Conference Centre.
+Fira, the capital of Santorini island, is perched on a clifftop and comprises a place where tourists flock in high numbers.
+The village offers a panoramic view of the submerged volcano.
+The houses are whitewashed with sunbathed verandas and blue-domed churches.
+Fira gets pretty busy in summer as it is the transportation hub of the island.
+Many conferences are also organized in the settlement, particularly in the Nomikos Conference Centre.

-Oia is considered by many as the most enchanting place on this island as it offers superb sunset views.
+Oia is considered by many as the most enchanting place on the island since it offers superb sunset views.
 Kastro walls are the best place to watch the sunset in Oia.
 The houses and paved streets border the caldera.
-This village has a peaceful environment and has developed into a cultural center, with several Greek art galleries, jewellery, and souvenir shops.
-Over the last years, Oia has become a special place for free running, also known as parkour, and some free running events are organized there.
+The village retains a peaceful ambiance and has developed into a cultural center, with several Greek art galleries, jewelry, and souvenir shops.
+Over the last few years, Oia has become a special place for free running, also known as parkour.

-Perissa, on the southern side, is among the most famous beaches in Santorini island, with black pebbles and clean water.
-The ruins of Ancient Thera are found on a hill above Perissa and give the most breathtaking views.
-Kamari is another popular beach resort of Santorini island, ideal for a leisurely stroll and so is Perivolos.
-The calm environment, water sports, and the emerald blue waters are the chief attractions in the beaches of Santorini island.
-The most famous beach, however, is the Red beach, with hot water and black and red volcanic pebbles.
+Perissa, on the southern side, is among the most famous beaches on Santorini, boasting black pebbles and clean waters.
+The ruins of Ancient Thera lie on a hill above Perissa and provide the most breathtaking views.
+Kamari is another popular beach resort on the island, ideal for a leisurely stroll - so is Perivolos.
+The calm environment, water sports, and turquoise waters are the trump cards of the beaches.
+The most famous beach, however, is the Red beach, with hot waters and black and red volcanic pebbles.